 Curtis has expertise in construction lien and collection cases.
 His keen ability to resolve disputes in a quick and cost efficient manner seems to keep debtors paying one (legal) way or the other.

 A lifelong resident of the Grand Rapids area, Curtis received his Bachelor of Arts degree from Calvin College.
 While in law school, he served as the Executive Editor of Student Writing for the Valparaiso University Law Review and he currently serves on the Planning Commission for the Township of Tallmadge.
-Curtis and his wife Kim have three children (one in college and two in high school).
+Curtis and his wife Kim have three children (all in college).
 He loves boating, family events and sports (especially baseball).